twu-innovation/inno101/blueprint.md

 ## Course Description

-Introduces theories and competencies related to thriving in a digital world.
-Explores how learners are situated in 'the digital' throughout their lives and how they can use digital technologies to enhance and enrich their experience of learning, working, and playing.
+Introduces theories and competencies related to learning and thriving in a digital world.
+Explores how learners are situated in '*the digital*' throughout their lives and how they can use digital technologies to enhance and enrich their experience of learning, working, and playing.
 Learners will begin to build a curated digital footprint, initiate and develop personal and professional learning networks; develop competencies to allow them to evaluate and choose digital platforms and tools that are safe and ethical; and explore how to use digital technologies to discover, curate, connect, and share knowledge with their communities.
 <!--
 EDCI 136
 Learning in an Open and Connected World